Alisa Vetterlein

 Alisa Vetterlein (born 22 October 1988) is a German former football goalkeeper, who played for various teams in the Bundesliga.
 She is the older sister of Laura Vetterlein.

+Club career

+In 2009, Vetterlein transferred from 1.
+FFC Frankfurt to VfL Wolfsburg.
+She made 63 Bundesliga appearances for Wolfsburg and became their first choice goalkeeper.
+In June 2013, she opted to leave Wolfsburg so that she could join TSG Hoffenheim, for a new challenge.
+On 3 February 2015, her departure from TSG Hoffenheim was announced by the club.

+International career

-As an under-19 international she won the 2007 U-19 European Championship.
+As a Germany under-19 international she won the 2007 U-19 European Championship.
 She was included into the tournament's all-star team.